timm/dot/ncsu/vcl/README.md

 bash timmnix.sh
 ```

+If you see something like the following errors, just ignore them:

+- E: Unable to change to /afs/unity.ncsu.edu/users/t/tjmenzie/.config/ - chdir (13: Permission denied)
+- DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.

-_Step4:_ Then relaunch bash to get everything
+### Step4: Then relaunch bash to get everything

-- log out then login again
+- Log out then login again
-- or do `. $HOME/.bashrc`
+- Or do `. $HOME/.bashrc`